Bios597407/Apple-Chunklist-Verification-Creation-Toolkit/README.md

 __EFI Keys:__

 The 5 EFI keys in the 'efi_keys' folder have been extracted from an Apple EFI rom.
 These keys were discussed by both <a href = "https://trmm.net/Thunderstrike_31c3">Trammell Hudson</a> and <a href = "https://reverse.put.as/2016/06/25/apple-efi-firmware-passwords-and-the-scbo-myth/"> reverser a@t put.as </a>.
 So far, only the first key seems to be utilized during chunklist verification.
 This also means that the public keys are hard coded into Apple EFI rom chips.
-The only way to allow for the verification of custom chunklists would be to replace one of the EFI keys with a custom key.
+The only way to allow for the verification of custom chunklists is to patch your EFI rom with one of the custom EFI public keys generated with 'generate_keys.py'.

+__Replace Original Public Key with Custom Public Key:__

+In order to install utilize custom chunklist files, the EFI rom will need to be patched with a custom public key.
+This can be done with 'replace.py'.
+Just choose one of the 5 public keys and replace it with a custom public key.
+Note that since the first key is utilized, patching it will likely result in an inability to verify any future official software verifications.